Why Grass Seed doesn’t Grow! featured image

 Seed is Old

-This is most unusual, as grass can be kept for several years and still be reasonably viable.
-The way it is stored usually causes poor germination in seed older than a few months.
+This is most unusual, as grass seed can be kept for several years and still be reasonably viable.
+However, how it is stored usually causes poor germination in seeds older than a few months.

 Stored Incorrectly